Dispatch priority under Slurm

 The Software Program Committee allocates resources during each program year.
 Each project is allocated a certain number of hours on various resources such as CPU core hours, GPU hours or time on an Institutional Cluster.
 We use a Slurm feature called QoS (Quality of Service) to manage access to partitions by projects and job dispatch priority.
 This is all part of maintaining a Fair Share usage of allocated resources.

-SLURM prioritization
+Slurm prioritization

 The only prioritization that is managed by Slurm is the dispatch or scheduling priority.
-All users submit their jobs to be run by Slurm on a particular resource, such as a Partition.
+All users submit their jobs to be run by Slurm on a particular resource, such as a partition.
 On a billable or allocated partition, the projects that have allocated time available should run before those that do not have an allocation.
 This is true regardless of whether it is a Type A, B or C allocation.
 An unallocated project is said to be running opportunistically.

 Partitions at Fermilab